 If you sign up for navigation services and buy a product through Best Buy that needs to be installed in your vehicle to work, Best Buy will offer to install the device for a fee.
 This kind of fee could be a new revenue stream for many subscription businesses tied to specialized hardware or software.

-Whether setting up or installing devices, offering hands-on customer support, or providing an opportunity to customize services or products with the help of a professional, these fees can tap into customers willing to pay someone else to put in the technical work.
+Whether setting up or installing devices, offering hands-on customer service, or providing an opportunity to customize services or products with the help of a professional, these fees can tap into customers willing to pay someone else to put in the technical work.

 5. Provide professional services